IBS Yellow Stool: Is It A Normal Or A Bad Sign?

-These good fats should not be reduced. and also, the saturated (bad) fats have some benefit and you should stop eating them completely.
+These good fats should not be reduced.
+And also, saturated (bad) fats have some benefits, and you should stop eating them completely.

-Giardiasis is an infection of the intestinal tract by a microscopic parasite called Giardia. it is acquired by ingesting contaminated food or water.
+Giardiasis is an intestinal tract infection by a microscopic parasite called Giardia. it is acquired by ingesting contaminated food or water.

 - With Giardiasis, the diarrhea is extremely foul-smelling.

 - With Giardiasis, the stomach cramps are more severe.